networkx/networkx/doc/source/reference/classes.rst

 .. note:: NetworkX uses `dicts` to store the nodes and neighbors in a graph.
-   So the reporting of nodes and edges for the base graph classes will not necessarily be the same as the order in which they were created.
-If you need the order preserved (e.g., when writing automated tests), please see `OrderedGraph`, `OrderedDiGraph`, `OrderedMultiGraph`, or `OrderedMultiDiGraph`, which behave like the base graph classes but preserve the order in which nodes and edges are added.
+   So the reporting of nodes and edges for the base graph classes will not necessarily be consistent across versions and platforms.
+If you need the order of nodes and edges to be consistent (e.g., when writing automated tests), please see `OrderedGraph`, `OrderedDiGraph`, `OrderedMultiGraph`, or `OrderedMultiDiGraph`, which behave like the base graph classes but give a consistent order for reporting of nodes and edges.